hyba-ab/Cyber-security-Project-/README.md

 ```
 #### 4.Data Preparation: Create a directory structure to store user images and attendance records (CSV files).
 #### 5.Configuration: Modify any configuration settings in the code as needed.
-#### 6.Run the Application: Execute the appropriate script to launch the desktop application.
+#### 6.Run the Application: Execute the appropriate script to launch the application.

 ## Authors :
 Isra Mariem Thabti, Hiba Abdelli